 4. As for the switch itself - this went very smoothly.
 We got an email from BT at 7:47 confirming that the migration had been completed - We waited for our connection to drop, but saw no loss at all - on checking, we were still with Zen - when we plugged in the Home Hub, we were with BT, and all was well.
 Surprisingly smooth, and hassle-free.

-If you're looking for information on how to connect, set up and configure the Home Hub for broadband and wi-fi, see our Home Hub Configuration section.
+If you're looking for information on how to connect, set up and configure the Home Hub for broadband and wi-fi, see the Home Hub FAQ Configuration section.

 Broadband questions